csells/go_router/README.md

 }
 ```

-Setting the path instead of hash strategy turns off the # in the URLs:
+Setting the path instead of the hash strategy turns off the # in the URLs:

 ![URL Strategy w/o Hash](readme/url-strat-no-hash.png)

 Finally, when you deploy your Flutter web app to a web server, it needs to be configured such that every URL ends up
 at your Flutter web app's `index.html`, otherwise Flutter won't be able to route to your pages.
-If you're using Firebase hosting, [configuring your app as a "single page app" will cause all URLs to be rewritten to index.html](https://firebase.google.com/docs/hosting/full-config#rewrites).
+If you're using Firebase hosting, you can [configure rewrites](https://firebase.google.com/docs/hosting/full-config#rewrites) to cause all URLs to be rewritten to `index.html`.

 If you'd like to test locally before publishing, you can use [live-server](https://www.npmjs.com/package/live-server)
 like so: